Laura Stamper Designs-Art Jewelry

 Learning and Teaching

 When I first started my business as a full time career in 1991, I loved doing art shows.
 The excitement of travel, meeting new people and going to new places with my work was exciting.
 Everything seemed new and there was so much to absorb.There were so many surprises!
 I had no interest in doing wholesale, partly because I wanted to see where my creations were going to their new home.
 Also, I did not the the idea of doing repetitive work.
+As my business grew, I began to do wholesale shows.

 Being in galleries and designing for a catalog became an entirely different experience.
 It took some getting used to, but began to provide me with a little more predictability in my life.
 Unlike art shows (where one never know if you will be accepted, if the weather will be favorable and if the interested collectors will come), filling orders added an element of predictability to my life.
 I found that a little predictability is a good thing.
 I developed a new market of collectors and had the delightful experience of meeting some of them at the shows I was still doing.
 It is not uncommon for someone to come in my booth and declare, "Oh I know your work.
 I have a piece of yours that I got from ....."